milgra/qubatron/README.md

 - Get a PC with a high-end GPU to squeeze the maximum out from the engine
 - Load time voxelization instead of pre-generated flat files, because
     - Asset sizes are too big, with load-time voxelization asset sizes can be reduced from 1.4 Gbytes to 75 Mbytes
     - WebGL version can use the same detail level as the desktop version
     - CloudCompare doesn't cover mesh perfectly since it uses random points
     - Use a modified version of [obj2voxel](https`://github.com/Eisenwave/obj2voxel)
         - it already generates voxels for abandoned house under 1 second
-  - doesn't generates normals, I have to update it with normal generation
+        - doesn't generate normals, add normal generation

 ### Notes